Texas Folklore Society: Prominent members

 The Texas Folklore society has enjoyed the membership of a variety of cultures and backgrounds.
 The first African-American member of Texas Folklore Society was J. Mason Brewer who published several works in the folklore and poetry genre including The Word on the Brazos (1953), Aunt Dicey Tales (1956), Dog Ghosts and Other Texas Negro Folk Tales (1958), and Worser Days and Better Times (1965).
 American folklorist and educator Jovita González was also involved in the Texas Folklore Society.
 With J. Frank Dobie endorsing her election, González became the first Mexican-American and female member to become vice president in 1928, and president for two terms from 1930 to 1932.
 Other prominent members include: Kenneth Davis, also a fellow with the West Texas Historical Association; B W Aston, a former member of the Hardin-Simmons University faculty in Abilene; and Paul Patterson, the western author, and mentor of novelist Elmer Kelton.
+Hally Ballinger Bryan Perry, co-founder of the Daughters of the Republic of Texas, was also a member of the society.